AiSatan/node_wrangler_octane/README.md

 # Support
-Please, let me know if you notice any unexpected behavior/feedback, be free to create and an issue, I will try to figure out.
+Please, let me know if you notice any unexpected behavior/feedback, be free to create an issue, I will try to figure out.

+# Support+
+If you feel like spending money to help, any donation are appreciated by this link and will literaly make our lives better: https://www.blender.org/foundation/donation-payment/